shipwright-io/website/content/en/docs/api/build.md

       url: https://gist.github.com/project/image.png
 ```

-Under `.spec.sources` we have the following attributes:
+`.spec.sources` has the following attributes:

-- `.name`: represents the name of resource, required attribute.
+- `.name`: Required.
+The name of the resource.
-- `.url`: universal resource location (URL), required attribute.
+- `.url`: Required.
+The Universal Resource Locator (URL) of the resource.

-When downloading artifacts the process is executed in the same directory where the application source-code is located, by default `/workspace/source`.
+When downloading artifacts, the process runs in the same directory where the application source-code is located, by default `/workspace/source`.

-Additionally, we have plan to keep evolving `.spec.sources` by adding more types of remote data declaration, this API field works as an extension point to support external and internal resource locations.
+Additionally, we plan to keep evolving `.spec.sources` by adding more types of remote data declaration.
+This API field works as an extension point to support external and internal resource locations.

-At this initial stage, authentication is not supported therefore you can only download from sources without this mechanism in place.
+At this initial stage, authentication is not supported.
+Therefore, you can only download from sources without this mechanism in place.

 ### Runtime-Image

 **⚠️ Deprecated:** This feature is deprecated and will be removed in a future release.
 See https://github.com/shipwright-io/community/blob/main/ships/deprecate-runtime.md for more information.

-Runtime-image is a new image composed with build-strategy outcome.
-On which you can compose a multi-stage image build, copying parts out the original image into a new one.
-This feature allows replacing the base-image of any container-image, creating leaner images, and other use-cases.
+A runtime image is a new image composed with build strategy outcome.
+On which you can compose a multi-stage image build, copying parts from the original image into a new one.
+This feature enables replacing the base image of any container image, creating leaner images, and other use-cases.

-The following examples illustrates how to the `runtime`:
+The following examples illustrate how to the `runtime`:

 ```yml
 apiVersion: shipwright.io/v1alpha1